lucasem/ec/README.md

-object with two fields, `task` (string) and `result` (null/obj), corresponding to the task name and its results. `result` is null if the task failed in either the train or both train and test problem sets, or (on success) an object with `probability` (float) and `expr` (string) fields, where `expr` is the string representation of the combinator that solved the task and `log_probability` is its associated log-probability.
+object with two fields, `task` (string) and `result` (null/obj), corresponding to the task name and its results. `result` is null if the task failed in either the train or both train and test problem sets, or (on success) an object with `log_probability` (float), `expr` (string), and `time` (float) fields, where `expr` is the string representation of the combinator that solved the task and `log_probability` is its associated log-probability, and `time` is how long, in seconds, it took to enumerate the solution in the last iteration of the EC algorithm.
 Here's a simple example:
 ```json
 {
   "grammar": [